honerlaw/verena/README.md

 - Verify web app works
 - Create landing page / privacy policy / TOS / etc
 - Deploy to testflight
+- cleanup the prompt ids from the backend to return a smaller set